Mavyret (glecaprevir and pibrentasvir)

 Before taking Mavyret, patients should talk to their doctor about all their medical conditions, including:1,2

 - Pregnancy or planning to become pregnant

 Mavyret has not been tested for safety during pregnancy or breastfeeding, and it is not known whether Mavyret may harm a baby.
 Women who are pregnant, planning to become pregnant, are breastfeeding or planning to should discuss their options for treatment with their doctor.1

 Talk to your doctor or pharmacist about all prescription and over-the-counter medications you are taking, as well as any vitamins, nutritional supplements, and herbal products you take, as some of these may interact with Mavyret.
 There is an increased risk of HBV reactivation in people taking certain immunosuppressant or chemotherapy drugs.
-Other known compounds that can impact the effectiveness of Mavyret and should not be taken during treatment with Mavyet include carbamazepine, efavirenz, and St. John’s wort.1
+Other known compounds that can impact the effectiveness of Mavyret and should not be taken during treatment with Mavyet include carbamazepine, efavirenz, St. John’s wort, atazanavir, and rifampin.1